Tax Information

 Half-time student.
 A student is enrolled “at least half-time” if he or she is enrolled for at least half the full-time academic work load for the course of study the student is pursuing, as determined under the standards of the school where the student is enrolled.

-The account owner will receive the 1099-Q if the check was payable to the account owner.
+The 1099-Q is issued to the account owner for any distributions payable to the account owner.

-The beneficiary receives the 1099-Q for any withdrawals paid to the beneficiary or to the school.
+The 1099-Q is issued to the beneficiary for any distribution payable to the beneficiary or to the school.

 We recommend that you keep the receipts and documentation of your college expenses with your tax paperwork in the event there are any questions about the amount you have withdrawn.
 You should discuss any tax reporting requirements with your tax professional.